KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 3/chapitre 2/index.md

 ### Top-k Sampling Example

-Imagine a vocabulary of 5 tokens with the following logits (raw scores):
+Imagine a vocabulary of 5 tokens with the following logits:

-- **Token A:** 2.0  ==> softmax compute
+- **Token A:** 2.0
 - **Token B:** 1.5
 - **Token C:** 0.5
 - **Token D:** 0.1
 - **Token E:** -1.0

 Using standard softmax, each token's logit is converted to a probability.
-In top‑k sampling, suppose we set \( k = 3 \).
+In top‑k sampling, suppose we set $ k = 3$.
 The process is as follows:

 1. **Identify the Top k Tokens:**
-   Determine which tokens have the highest \( k \) logits.
+   Determine which tokens have the highest $ k$ logits.
 In this example, the top 3 tokens are:
-   - Token A (softmax 2.0)
+   - Token A (2.0)
    - Token B (1.5)
    - Token C (0.5)